-NOTICE: The basin heater is not

-designed to prevent icing during
+NOTICE: The basin heater is not designed to prevent icing during unit operation.

-unit operation.

 Ensure that the heating element is completely submerged before energizing the main disconnect.
+De-energize, lockout and tagout power to the basin heater prior to draining the cold water basin.
 For installations that have a BAC Controls Enclosure, please consult the submittal package provided with the unit and contact your local BAC Representative for support.
 For installations that use a stand alone BAC heater control panel, see below.